wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

 ##### 182 Offences to be punishable on summary conviction

-*   \[Repealed\]

-    Section 182: repealed, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).
+*   Every offence against this Act shall be punishable on summary conviction.

 ##### 183 Court may order forfeiture in certain cases

 *   On the conviction of any person of an offence against this Act, the court may declare any liquor found in the possession of the offender or on the premises where the offence occurred, together with the containers and packages containing the liquor, to be forfeited to the Crown.

-    Section 183: amended, on 1 April 2000, by [section 108][510] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 183: amended, on 1 April 2000, by [section 108][533] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 ##### 184 Notice of prosecution or conviction of managers and licensees

-*   (1) Any person who files a charging document in respect of an offence against this Act against a manager of any licensed premises must send a copy of the charging document to the licensee.
+*   (1) Any person who lays an information for an offence against this Act against a manager of any licensed premises shall send a copy of the information to the licensee.

     (2) On the conviction of any manager of any licensed premises of an offence against this Act, the Registrar of the court by which the conviction is entered shall send a notice of the conviction, together with any recommendation made by the court in respect of the manager's certificate, to---